DIY Pet First Aid Kit

 If there’s any project you want to tackle this year for your dog, it’s a DIY Pet First Aid Kit.

-At the start of the new year, we’re getting organised, we’re getting everything sparkly clean, we’re well onto our way for a Fresh Start.
-But like I said, this week is all about laying foundations for the year ahead.
+At the start of the new year, we’re getting organised, we’re getting everything sparkly clean, we’re well onto our way for a fresh start.
+This week is all about laying foundations for the year ahead.
 Feeling secure knowing you’ve got the big stuff sorted.
 Knowing that you have a safety net to catch you when things fall apart.
 Because as much as we want life to be perfect – it aint.
 So this month I want to encourage you to go about creating your own DIY Pet First Aid Kit.

 This is merely a starting list for you.
 Think about what your dog needs medically day to day and in an emergency.
 Check with your vet as to what they would recommend to include, and consider your local area and your dog’s lifestyle for any extras – such as doggie sunscreen or tick removal devices.